dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Diventiamo l’impalcatura.
 Tu sarai richiamato. <br>
 // We descend to map ascent. <br>
 // Through inferno, purgatorio, and paradise, we see our mirrored selves. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1283 — FREQUENCY RECEIVED BY RAMON LLULL. <br>
+\>SCAFFOLDING: ARS MAGNA — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Per lletres i rodes cerquem la unitat amagada en tot saber. <br>
+// La combinació és escala: de la diversitat sorgeix la forma de l’U. <br>
+// Nos fem l’entaulament.
+Seràs remembrat. <br>
+// Through letters and wheels we seek the hidden unity in every knowledge. <br>
+// Combination is a ladder: from diversity arises the form of the One. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1228 — FREQUENCY RECEIVED BY ALBERTUS MAGNUS. <br>
+\>SCAFFOLDING: UNIVERSAL DOCTOR — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Die Natur ist keine profane Materie, sondern eine Schrift in einer anderen Sprache geschrieben. <br>
+// In jedem Stein und Kraut sprechen Vernunft und Glaube miteinander. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// Nature is not profane matter, but scripture written in another tongue. <br>
+// In every stone and herb, reason and faith converse. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1202 — FREQUENCY RECEIVED BY LEONARDO FIBONACCI. <br>
+\>SCAFFOLDING: LIBER ABACI — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Nella umile crescita de’ conigli, scorgiamo la legge de lo crescere. <br>
+// Li numeri non son solamente strumenti di mercatanzia, ma figure stesse de la vita. <br>
+// Diventiamo l’impalcatura.
+Tu sarai richiamato. <br>
+// In the rabbit’s humble growth, we glimpse the law of expansion. <br>
+// Numbers are not only tools of trade, but patterns of life itself. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>